jsayles/meshcore-analytics/docs/ARCHITECTURE.md

 ## Overview

 An integrated Django/GeoDjango web application for monitoring and analyzing MeshCore mesh networks.
-The app runs on a Raspberry Pi and provides three complementary features:
+The app runs on a Raspberry Pi and provides four complementary features:

 1. **Mesh Configuration** - Discover and manage repeater contacts from your radio
 2. **Repeater Monitor** - Real-time health monitoring and telemetry tracking of mesh network repeater nodes
 3. **Field Testing** - Field survey tool for collecting and visualizing signal coverage heatmaps
+4. **WiFi Hotspot Configuration** - Configure Pi's connection to phone's WiFi hotspot

 The application is designed to run on a Raspberry Pi carried during field operations, combining USB-connected radio telemetry with phone-based GPS for comprehensive network analysis.